 Silicon carbide is made in the middle of the mixture.

-Typical applications of carborundum include within the making of grinding wheels, abrasive papers, abrasives cloth, and gear sharpening blocks.
+Typical applications of carborundum include within the making of grinding wheels for metal, abrasive papers, abrasives cloth, and gear sharpening blocks.

 Boron Carbide is manufactured by heating boric oxide and coke together at 2600 centigrade temperature.

 The hardness level of boron carbide is similar to carborundum and is employed chiefly as a powdered abrasive.